jonasmiederer/EKS-Presentation/slides.md

 ```
 Fargate Profile

 Selector : defined at node group and fargate profile level.
-They match service or pod's labels and namespace to determine in which kind of node nee to be provisioned
+They match service or pod's labels and namespace to determine in which type of node need to be provisioned

 ---
 transition: slide-left